simonehagey/orbdot/docs/source/getting_started.rst

      - The name of the planet.
    * - ``ttv_data``
      - ``dict``
-     - The transit and/or eclipse mid-time data.
+     - The transit and/or eclipse timing data.
    * - ``rv_data``
      - ``dict``
      - The radial velocity data.